 Auburn University faculty: Please read the following information before scheduling an exam.

-- Faculty can begin scheduling an exam 7 business days before the start of the semester.
+- Faculty can begin scheduling an exam mid-semester to the start of the next semester.
 The deadline to schedule an exam is the day classes begin.

 - After the request has been completed and submitted, a verification of receipt will be returned.
 No exam dates and times are official until you receive a confirmation from the Biggio Center.